mateusz-g94/evolutionary-alg-michalewicz-f/README.md

-# The Minimum of Michalewicz Function - Evulutionary algorithm optimization
+# The Minimum of Michalewicz Function - Evolutionary algorithm optimization

 The program finds the minimum of michalewicz function.  </br>
 https://www.sfu.ca/~ssurjano/michal.html </br>